 Direct marketing is a type of advertising campaign that gets a result from a specific target audience.
 It could be something like ecommerce visits or simply filling out an info request form on a landing page.

-Direct marketing can manifest in many different formats such as physical mail, telemarketing, POS or direct email marketing (one of the most well-known options).
+Direct marketing can come in many different formats such as physical mail, telemarketing, POS or direct email marketing (one of the most well-known options).

 This marketing method is highly effective and is one of the easiest methods to measure.
-For example, if you create a discount for your online store and send it out via physical mail, you can figure out who has used it by way of a cookie or a pixel.
+For example, if you create a discount for your online store and send it out via physical mail, you can figure out who has used it by using a cookie or a pixel.

 How does direct marketing work?
 The foundation of direct marketing is in the use of databases that include detailed information about each client or lead.
 By using this information, marketing agencies can adapt promotions and direct marketing communications (according to the needs of a segment) or even adapt to individual clients.

-The primary mediums of direct marketing within the digital environment are:
+Here are some of the primary methods of direct marketing within the digital environment.

-Direct email marketing allows you to send offers, advertisements, reminders, and a plethora of other messages to a person who’s data has already been saved in a database (either our databases or a third party's).
+Direct email marketing allows you to send offers, advertisements, reminders, and other messages to a person whose data has already been saved in a database (either your database or a third party's).

 Marketing on the internet has been growing nonstop in recent years.
 According to eMarketer, investments in online advertising beat those on TV in 2017.
 Furthermore, one very popular direct marketing method is the use of Social Ads by way of Custom Audiences.
 This allows you to upload your database(s) to your social networks in order to create personalized campaigns.

 Social media has changed the face of direct marketing.
-On these social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content/offers are truly interesting.
+On social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content or offers are truly interesting to the consumer.

 This type of online advertising is one of the oldest out there.
 It tries to spark the interest of users by promoting interaction.
 The majority of banners are clickable.

-Direct marketing offers multiple ways to achieve a user’s goals.
-Marketers, such as Cyberclick, know the development of an online direct marketing strategy will also be accompanied by the following advantages for our clients:
+Direct marketing offers multiple ways to achieve a your goals.
+Marketers, such as Cyberclick, know the development of an online direct marketing strategy will bring the following advantages to our clients.

 At Cyberclick, we understand that internet-based direct marketing has two primary objectives: